 Racheal was quite for a moment.
 “Kokoro no me no naka.
 In the Hearts Eye.
 That’s the name for the ring, at least that’s what he told me.
 What’s yours?”

-“Well the necklace was being held in the hands of a doll, so I can only assume that’s the reason for it.”
-She looked back at the store window and saw the doll, odd, for some reason or another it looked as though it was smiling.
+“The necklace was being held in the hands of a doll, so I can only assume that’s the reason for it.”
+She looked back at the store window and saw the doll, for some reason or another it looked as though it was faintly smiling.
+It had before but now she seemed to notice it even more, she could only assume it was due to what the man said.
 “Come on, let’s go get something food.
-I think after all this randomness we could do with something good.”
+I think after all this randomness we could do with something good in our stomachs.”